 PK: I was born and raised in Germany.
 When I was six I started taking piano lessons.
 Mozart, Bach and Beethoven were my big inspirations.
 And still to this day they play an important part in my life.
 Beethoven once said: "I am a bacchus in music.
 I give humanity the wine of music to drown their sorrows."
 That's deep.

 Who were your film music idols growing up?

 PK: I grew up in the golden Spielberg-Williams era.
-Classics such as E.T., Close Encounters, Star Wars, Raiders of the Lost Ark, Jurassic Park and Schindler’s List, primarily written for full orchestra and created with the newest synthesizer technologies of the day, left a lasting impression on me.
+Iconic Classics such as E.T., and Close Encounters, as well as other 80s classics like Rain Man, Blade Runner, Back to The Future, and The Never-ending Story, to name a few, primarily written for full orchestra and created with the newest synthesizer technologies of the day, left a lasting impression on me.

 When did you start following your own path as a film composer?